Jr. Ranger Program

 Park Programs and Events

 Your City Saturday: Come experience history and fun!
-Your City Saturday is a part of our family programming series that happens every third Saturday each month.
-During this event Park Rangers work to bring fun, hands-on, interactive activities that engage kids of all ages in a fun and educational experience.
+During these events Park Rangers work to bring fun, hands-on, interactive activities that engage kids of all ages in a fun and educational experience.

 Hands-on History: Connect, create, and discover!
 Lowell National Historical Park and Tsongas Industrial History Center are excited and happy to present hands-on workshops that offer a fun and interactive learning experience.
 The topics covered in these workshops range from engineering to weaving to waterpower and more.
 These workshops are appropriate for all ages, so bring the whole family!